MaartenGr/PolyFuzz/README.md

 <img src="images/tfidf.png" width="100%" height="100%"/>

 ## Models
-Currently, there are several models implemented in PolyFuzz:
+Currently, the following models are implemented in PolyFuzz:
 * TF-IDF
 * EditDistance with RapidFuzz
 * FastText and GloVe